nealhayden/Lake-Champlain-Monitoring/README.md

 - Department of Environmental Conservation: [Lake Champlain Long Term Monitoring Project](https://dec.vermont.gov/watershed/lakes-ponds/monitor/lake-champlain)

 ### Data Exploration
-- Chlorophyll levels over time for all 14 stations along with the Loess curve.
+- Chlorophyll levels over time for each station along with the Loess curve.
 ![chlorophyll with Loess](Chlorophyll.JPG)
 - Correlations between various water quality parameters and the amount of chlorophyll.
 The relationship between total phosphorus and chlorophyll is the most promising.